How a course for law students uses art museums to teach them how to present arguments

 If you only ever operate in sentences and paragraphs, you miss out on opportunities to communicate your message—and connect with people—in other creative, memorable ways.

-Patrick Barry, is clinical assistant professor of Law and Director of Digital Academic Initiatives, University of Michigan
+Patrick Barry is a clinical assistant professor of law and director of Digital Academic Initiatives, University of Michigan.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.